abdurmasood/Irregular-Heartbeat-Detection-using-ML/README.md

 - [Tensorflow](https://pypi.org/project/tensorflow/)

 ## Setting up the Project
-Before the project can be run, the MIT-BIH dataset needs to be downloaded so that they can be accessed by the program scripts.
-The poiners to the MIT-BIH dataset header files are available in this repository which can be downloaded using [**Git Large File Storage**](https://git-lfs.github.com/).
+Before the project can be run, the MIT-BIH dataset needs to be downloaded so that the program scripts can access them.
+The pointers to the MIT-BIH dataset header files are available in this repository which can be downloaded using [**Git Large File Storage**](https://git-lfs.github.com/).

-Git-LFS can be easily installed using the command `git lfs install` and the header files can be downloaded using the command `git lfs fetch`.
+Git-LFS can be easily installed using the command `git lfs install`, and the header files can be downloaded using the command `git lfs fetch`.

 ## Directory Structure
 ```